aviaryan/Very-Fast-Dictation/README.md

 -   **🌐 System-Wide:** Use it in any application on your desktop.
 -   **⌨️ Shortcut Activated:** Just press `Control` twice to start and stop dictating.
 -   **🚦 Visual Indicator:** A "Recording..." label appears so you know when it's listening.
--   **📋 Clipboard Integration:** The transcribed text is automatically copied to your clipboard.
+-   **📋 Clipboard Integration:** The transcribed text is automatically copied to your clipboard and pasted to the active window.

 ## ⚙️ Installation